-m.
+n.
 Hoop House

-A STRUCTURE typically made of, but not limited to, piping or other material covered with a translucent material for the purpose of growing food or ornamental crops.
+A structure typically made of, but not limited to, arching framing covered with a translucent material for the purpose of growing food or ornamental plants.
 The following standards apply:

 - i.
-A hoop house is limited to six and one-half (6.5) feet in height. - ii.
+A hoop house may be up to six and one-half (6.5) feet in height. - ii.
 The covering of a hoop house must be removed and stored when plant cultivation is not in process.

-n.
+o.
 Market Stand